 On August 11, 2023, the Company consummated its initial public offering (the "IPO"), conducted on a firm commitment basis, pursuant to which it sold 1,098,667 shares of its common stock at a price of \$6.00 per share, resulting in gross proceeds to the Company of approximately \$6.6 million.
-Net proceeds to the Company, after deducting underwriting discounts and commissions and offering expenses paid by the Company, were approximately \$6.1 million \$5.5 million.
+Net proceeds to the Company, after deducting underwriting discounts and commissions and offering expenses paid by the Company, were approximately \$5.5 million.
 All shares sold in our IPO were registered pursuant to a registration statement on Form S-1 (File No. 333- 269179), as amended (the "Registration Statement"), declared effective by the SEC on August 8, 2023.
 Alexander Capital L.P. ("Alexander") acted as sole book-running manager for the offering and Spartan Capital Securities, LLC acted as co-manager for the offering.
 The underwriters did not exercise their option to purchase up to an additional 164,801 shares of common stock.
 The Company paid the underwriters an underwriting discount of seven percent (7%) of the amount raised in the offering.
 In addition, we also paid the underwriters a non-accountable expense allowance in the amount of 1% (such 8% in commissions and fees amounted to a total of \$527 thousand) at closing, as well as \$175 thousand for the reimbursement of certain of the underwriters' expenses.
 Additionally, as partial consideration for services rendered in connection with the offering, the Company issued Alexander unregistered warrants to purchase an aggregate of 65,921 shares of Company common stock, representing 6.0% of the aggregate shares sold in the offering.
 The warrants have an initial exercise price of \$7.20 per share (equal to 120% of the offering price per share), have a term of five years from the commencement of sales in the offering, and are exercisable at any time.

 Trademark - The Company entered into an agreement for a trademark related to the Company's name on July 11, 2022.
 The agreement called for an initial payment of \$10,000 upon execution of the agreement.
 A second and final payment of \$40,000 was contingent upon the completion of the Company's planned initial public offering.
-The second payment was recognized has been accrued and is recorded as of in accounts payable and intangible assets on the date of the IPO subsequent to the date of our June 30, 2023 financial statements, balance sheet.
+The second payment has been accrued and is recorded in accounts payable and intangible assets on the balance sheet.
 The trademark does not have a determinate life and therefore the cost is not being amortized.